koderjoker/blog/_posts/2019-02-24-helloworld.md

 I'm currently debating on whether I should use emojis/gifs in my blog or not.
 Part of me argues it's high time I deal with this emoji/gif addiction of mine.
 However, I fear that the emoji and gif forces are too strong to fight.

-Oh, and for anyone who's wondering about the strange name of the blog, it's supposed to be a play on the word 'poetic'; coined from the two words- 'poem' and 'technology'.
+Oh, and for anyone who's wondering about the strange name of the blog, it's supposed to be a play on the word 'poetic'; coined from the two words 'poem' and 'technology'.

 > Poetic && Poetech